zeeshanshanif/classmentors/CONTRIBUTING.md

 ## Firebase Access

-If you don't have access to `singpath` or `singpath-play` Firebase DB, edit `src/index.html` and `dist/classmentors/index.html` to point to the correct Firebase DB id; edit the `window.SINGPATH.firebaseId`.
+If you don't have access to `singpath` or `singpath-play` Firebase DBs, edit `src/index.html` and `dist/classmentors/index.html` to point to the correct Firebase DB id; edit the `window.SINGPATH.firebaseId`.
 E.g.:
 ```javascript